home-assistant/home-assistant.io/source/_integrations/blebox.markdown

 ### SABAJ TV K-SMRT-4 - WIFI RJ-45

-This integration adds the SABAJ device ("blebox inside") as a button entity to Home Assistant
+This integration adds the SABAJ device ("blebox inside") as a button entity to Home Assistant.

 #### Key supported features